refactor8/refactor8.github.io/_jobs/twolights.md

   - description: "Designed and implemented a method for the business team to store thousands of scalable product attributes, reducing time dependency on service provider from 2+ weeks to instant previews."
   - description: "Redesigned and implemented RESTful APIs to interact with a service provider that stored all personal customer information."
   - description: "Developed a rich UI with HTML5, JQuery, Bootstrap, and Sass."
+  - description: "Implemented and Integrated Elastic Search as a Service."
+  - description: "Implemented Continuous Integration Process for effective deployments on to Stage/QA servers using Jenkins."
+  - description: "Followed Agile Methodology with 2 week sprint cycles."
+  - description: "Tested all the API's and functionality utilizing TDD principles like rspec, factorygirl, ffaker."
+  - description: "Continuously integrated features/fixes in a fast-paced and self-managed work environment."
 ---